hgrov52/pacmanAI/README.md

 * `-a` specifies funciton specific options
   * For alpha beta pruning, depth=X tells the function what depth to expand the game decision tree.
   * For other agents, evalFN=better uses the more complex evaluation function, which is used when smarter searches cant come up with a move.

+* `-q` runs the simulation in the background and doesnt show pacmans project with graphics.
+This is much faster and useful when running hundreds of simulations.

+* `--frameTime 0` can be added to run the siulation at a higher speed, while `--frameTime <1 or higher>` will run the simulation prograssively slower the higher the number.

 #